 With advanced training in methodologies and specialized practice, Yeshiva University’s online Master of Social Work (MSW) program can empower you to become a skilled, insightful force for good in the lives of children, families and communities.

 Nationally accredited by the Council on Social Work Education (CSWE), the 100% online MSW program provides world-class training in advanced clinical practice and offers a variety of critically needed specializations.
-In the Wurzweiler School of Social Work, you'll learn from seasoned practitioners, complete supervised fieldwork, gain the knowledge and skills needed for meeting real-life challenges and prepare to sit for state licensure exams.
+In the Wurzweiler School of Social Work, you'll learn from seasoned practitioners, complete a supervised practicum, gain the knowledge and skills needed for meeting real-life challenges and prepare to sit for state licensure exams.

 Don’t wait.
 Start transforming your life and those of others by reaching out to an admissions outreach advisor today.